Tips for Getting Your Gaming Company Off the Ground

 1. Build a Pre-Launch Hype

 Whether you’re releasing a game or an online gaming platform, the key to avoiding a flop and picking up momentum right out of the gate is to start building hype months before the site or game is launched.
 This step alone is absolutely essential and will directly determine how successful your brand is able to become in the beginning stages.
-If you’re launching a gaming site, it’s imperative that you live up to the hype with an appealing design – check out Sun Bingo for an example of launch day design done right.
+If you’re launching a gaming site, it’s imperative that you live up to the hype with an appealing design – check out Sun Bingo and Boomtown for an example of launch day design done right.

 2. Honour Release Date Projections